alexjoverm/blog/source/_drafts/My-tips-to-be-a-happier-developer.md

 {% asset_img happy.jpg Happy %}

 Are you often in a frustrated mood?
 Do you think sometimes that you don't meet the deadlines?
-Are you worried about not performing well, or getting negative feedback?
+Are you worried about not performing well, or getting negative feedback, or that is too big for you?
 Do you sometimes suffer anxiety or stress?

-I've been there (and still am), and have been taking care of it for quite some time.
+I've been suffering an anxiety/panic disorder for almost a year already, and have been taking care of it for quite some time.
 I'm writing this article, both to remind myself and to tell you what have I learnt and found out during this time.

 Keep in mind that these are my points, it may work or not for you.
+Do you have any other you wanna share? :)

 ## 1. Focus on success rather than failure